Islan42/GWJ_92_/README.md

 Enfim, esses foram alguns dos meus pensamentos durante essas duas semanas de desenvolvimento do projeto.
 Gostaria de agradecer aqui a todos que investiram um tempo em avaliar e dar feedbacks construtivos.

+Hello and welcome!
-Hello and welcome to this repository.
-"Diego the magic goblin" is a project developed by me for the Godot Wild Jam #92.
-In this edition, the theme was "Brewing".
-Check out the demo at https://islanv99.itch.io/diego-the-magical-goblin
+"Diego the Magical Goblin" is a project I developed for the Godot Wild Jam #92.
+The theme for this edition was "Brewing".
+You can check out the demo here: islanv99.itch.io/diego-the-magical-goblin

-Well, the word "Brewing" is commonly used to refer at the process of making beer.
-Others contestants enlighted me on other meanings such as the process of making coffe, tea and potions.
-There is also an expression "A storm is brewing" used when a storm is forming.
-For this jam, i decided to go the obvious way, making a game about collectin fruits and brewing potions with it.
+The word "Brewing" is commonly associated with making beer, but other contestants enlightened me on other meanings, such as making coffee, tea, or potions.
+There is also the expression "a storm is brewing," used when a storm (or trouble) is forming.
+For this jam, I decided to take the traditional route: a game about collecting ingredients and brewing potions.

-Developing this game was very challenging to me.
-Not only it was my first jam, it also was the first game i finished.
+Developing this game was a huge challenge.
+Not only was it my first jam, but it was also the first game I ever finished from start to finish.
+I had to learn many new concepts in both programming and pixel art.
+I faced several bugs related to resource and script dependencies, which cost me a significant amount of time to fix.

-Future
+Future Plans

-Beeing honest, since the begining I just didn't see a future for this project.
-Even though, I wanted to make an exercise of thinking what changes I would do if I planned to continuing the project.
+To be honest, I didn't see a long-term future for this project from the start.
+However, as an exercise, here is what I would change if I were to continue developing it:

-- Focus on exploration.
-At first i just didn't know exactly what mechanics i would implement.
-I just started coding, hoping everything would turn out fine.
-But after playtesting a lot i understood that exploration and collecting ingredients and making strange potions would be a perfect fit for this game vibe.
+- Focus on Exploration: At first, I didn't know exactly which mechanics to implement; I just started coding and hoped for the best.
+After a lot of playtesting, I realized that exploring, collecting ingredients, and making strange potions would be the perfect fit for this game’s vibe.

-- Improve Combat System.
-I understand that this is probably the major problem of this game.
+- Improve the Combat System: This is likely the biggest issue in the game.
 I am sorry, i just wasn't cabable of doing better.
-In the future i would improve my abilities in order to improve the combat system.
+In the future, I plan to improve my skills to create better combat mechanics.

-- Grid movement.
-I'm not sure if grid movement would fit a exploration game, it also find it a little cumbersome to implement and mantain, so maybe i would change it to normal movement.
+- Grid Movement: I’m not sure if grid-based movement fits an exploration game perfectly.
+It is also quite cumbersome to implement and maintain, so I might consider switching to free movement.